Only members of the Ferndale Museum receive Our Story magazine (6 issues a year)

 National Register of Historic Places

-The Ferndale Museum is a 501-c-3 charitable nonprofit organization that is dependent on gifts of time, money, talent and historical memorabilia.
+The Ferndale Museum is a 501-c-3 charitable nonprofit organization that flourishes on gifts of time, money, talent and historical memorabilia.

-The Ferndale Museum community is composed of over 100 volunteers who give of their time and talents in a variety of tasks: greeters (docents), researchers, cataloguers, gardeners, construction and maintenance helpers, keepers of the seismograph, movie-makers, writers, social media content producers, singers and songwriters, illustrators, clockwork fixers...the opportunities to find your own volunteer niche are endless.
-E-mail JoAnne Godinho, director of volunteers, or call director Lynn Lourenco at the museum (707-786-4466).
+Nearly 200 people in our town, around the county, and across the country are volunteers for the Ferndale Museum.
+They participate in a wide variety of tasks, including greeters (docents), researchers, cataloguers, gardeners, construction and maintenance helpers, keepers of the seismograph, movie-makers, writers, social media content producers, singers and songwriters, illustrators, clockwork fixers, blacksmiths, collection preservation, board members, quilt-block designers, event planners, fund-raisers, bakers, photographers...the opportunities to find your own volunteer niche are endless.
+Call director Lynn Lourenco at the museum (707-786-4466) for more information.

 Corner of Shaw & Third Sts.